Tomoka State Park is a wonderful place to visit! Bring your friends and family or come by yourself and experience all the park has to offer.

-Tomoka State Park is a prime example of an urban park, Surrounded on all sides by development and just minutes from all modern conveniences, it is far enough removed from the busy world to afford visitors the opportunity to enjoy a starry sky after dark.
-The 900-acre peninsula, now known as Tomoka State Park, has provided man and animal with food and shelter since its earliest inhabitants thousands of years ago.
+Tomoka State Park is a prime example of an urban park.
+Surrounded on all sides by development and just minutes from all modern conveniences, it is far enough removed from the busy world to afford visitors the opportunity to enjoy a starry sky after dark.
+The 900-acre peninsula has provided humans and wildlife with food and shelter since its earliest inhabitants thousands of years ago.
 Although the land has changed over time, it still offers the chance to nourish minds and stimulate senses.

-Tomoka State Park offers several serene hiking trails, including a mile long paved multi-use trail and a one and a half mile interpretive trail that winds its way through a hardwood hammock.
+Tomoka State Park offers several serene hiking trails, including a mile-long paved multi-use trail and a one-and-a-half-mile interpretive trail that winds its way through a hardwood hammock.
 Get some exercise and peace of mind while enjoying the outdoors!

-The park also offers direct access to the Tomoka River and Intracoastal Waterway via our park boat ramp.
-You can bring your own vessel or rent a kayak or canoe from our concessionaire.
-Paddle down Strickland creek and you’re likely to see alligators, manatees, and wading birds.
-If you choose to go towards the Intracoastal be on the lookout for dolphin playing in the water.
+The park boat ramp offers direct access to the Tomoka River and Intracoastal Waterway.
+Bring your own vessel or rent a kayak or canoe from our concessionaire.
+Paddle down Strickland Creek and you’re likely to see alligators, manatees and wading birds.
+If you choose to go toward the Intracoastal, be on the lookout for dolphins playing in the water.

 Tomoka State Park has three neighboring state parks that are each unique and offer various types of outdoor recreation.
-Please be sure to visit Bulow Creek State Park, Addison Blockhouse State Park, and Bulow Plantation Ruins Historic State Park while you’re in the area.
+Please be sure to visit Bulow Creek State Park, Addison Blockhouse State Park and Bulow Plantation Ruins Historic State Park while you’re in the area.